-- The Phan-dom of the Opera: Gothic Fan Cultures and the Celebration of Otherness.
+- The "Phan"-dom of the Opera: Gothic Fan Cultures and Intertextual Otherness.
 In: Kelly Jones, Benjamin Poore and Rob Dean (eds.)
 (2018) Contemporary Gothic Drama: Attraction, Consummation and Consumption on the Modern British Stage.
-Houndmills: Palgrave Macmillan (forthcoming).
+Houndmills: Palgrave Macmillan, 139-158.

 - It’s Just a Jump to the Past!: Subverting Intertextual Otherness in The Rocky Horror Show.
 In: Luis Campos and Fiona Jane Schopf (eds.)
 (2016) Music on Stage: Volume II.
 Newcastle: Cambridge Scholars Press, 120-135.